wso2/cellery/docs/setup/modify-setup.md

     Flags:
           --apimgt          enable API Management in the runtime -h, --help            help for modify
-          --observability   enable Observability in the runtime
+          --hpa             enable horizontal pod auto scaler in the runtime --observability   enable Observability in the runtime
+          --scale-to-zero   enable scale to zero in the runtime

+    Global Flags:
+      -k, --insecure   Allow insecure server connections when using SSL -v, --verbose    Run on verbose mode
     ```

 2. User appropriate flag to enable/disable system components